-In 1912, Cawein, who was never wealthy (although this did not stop him from having an active bourgeois lifestyle within the cultural scene of wherever he lived), lost money in a stock market crash and was forced to sell his old Louisville home as well as some of his library.
+In the same year, Cawein, who was never wealthy (although this did not stop him from having an active bourgeois lifestyle within the cultural scene of wherever he lived), lost money in a stock market crash and was forced to sell his old Louisville home as well as some of his library.
 He bemoaned the reading public’s indifference to poetry, and one despairing letter uncharacteristically states that “the trouble about all my books is they sell so few and the royalties are really nothing.
 A poet ought never to marry.
 Being a poet, it’s the mistake of my life.
 Nothing but worry and the grind of keeping a family up and enough money to live respectably on.”
 Cawein began to write dark, despairing, and powerful war poems in addition to unsparing self-analyses in which he accepts maturity and death.
 Even the public had begun to take notice of Cawein’s stylistic and thematic shifts; his poem “At the End of the Road” was discussed for how downbeat and morbid it was.
 Read it alongside the earlier nature poem “The Whippoorwill,” just to see how much his poetry changed in his twilight years, despite some similarities in the repetition and melancholy, recessional tones:

 Above lone woodland ways that led To dells the stealthy twilights tread The west was hot geranium red; And still, and still, Along old lanes the locusts sow With clustered pearls the Maytimes know, Deep in the crimson afterglow, We heard the homeward cattle low, And then the far-off, far-off woe Of “whippoorwill!” of “whippoorwill!”